LIVE TO WRITE:

 DURING THE PROGRAM

-In the four-week session, students will learn how to prepare themselves for working with an agent or publicist.
-Guest speakers will include literary agents or publicists who will lead workshops on how to write a query letter, package a manuscript, research and work with agents/publicists, build promotional items and more.
+In the four-week session, students will learn how to prepare themselves for working with an agent, publicist, or talent agent.
+Guest speakers will include representatives from those fields who will offer insights into how to write a query letter, package a manuscript, research and work with agents/publicists/talent agents, build promotional items and more.

-At the end of this course, our students will be invited to submit a single query to each of our partner literary organizations.
-Agents or publicists will grant these queries a priority reading past the normal 'slush pile' of submissions.
+At the end of this course, students will be invited to submit a single query to each of our partner literary organizations.
+Our literary guest speakers will grant these queries a priority reading past the normal 'slush pile' of submissions.

-Students will meet at the beginning of each course week for a 1-2 hour discussion with seminar leader, Dr. Raina J. Leon.
-She will frequently be joined by expert guest lecturers.
+Students will meet at the beginning of each course week starting on Sundays at 3pm PST for a 1.5-2 hour discussion with seminar leader, Dr. Raina J. Leon.
+She will frequently be joined by expert guest speakers and a former student within the Live To Write program.
+In preparation for our discussions with guest speakers, we work in accountability partner pairings to read a book sample of their work, discuss it, and then prepare questions so we can make the most of our time with our guest speakers.
 Students will continue in their assignments over each week and practice through asynchronous support in the online learning community.

 We offer substantial scholarships to students based on need.
 Over 60-70% of our students receive partial to full scholarships for our programs.
 If you intend to apply for financial aid, please fill out the last three questions on the application.
 Please be mindful of other students when applying for assistance.